DavidHuie/quartz/README.md

 Quartz enables you to call Go code from within your Ruby code.
-This is accomplished by running a Go process alongside your Ruby application in a thread, and using UNIX domain sockets for communicating between the two processes.
+This is accomplished by running a Go process alongside your Ruby application in a thread and using UNIX domain sockets for communicating between the two processes.